danielbeach/tinytimmy/README.md

 You can pass Tiny Timmy a `dataframe` while specifying what type it is (`pandas`, `polars`, `pyspark`) and ask for `default_checks`, also you can simply pass a file uri to a `csv` or `parquet` file.

-You can also pass custom DQ checks in the form of a list of `SQL` statements that would be found in a nomral `WHERE` clause.
-Results of your checks are returned as a `Polars` dataframe.
+You can also pass custom DQ checks as a list of `SQL` statements in a normal `WHERE` clause.

-The results of all `Tiny Timmy` checks are return as a Polars `dataframe`.
+`Tiny Timmy` returns check results as a Polars `dataframe`.

 For example.
 ```
 ┌───────────────────────────────────┬─────────────┐